plone/plone.stringinterp/README.txt

 Catalogable Dublin Core
 -----------------------

-Everything should be in short local time format
+Everything should be in long local time format

 created
 effective